Paul Shorey Professor of Greek, Latin, and Classical Studies and Undergraduate Major Adviser

 Office: Thomas Hall 245

 Greek social and intellectual history, with particular focus on mythology, religion, magic, and Platonic philosophy.
-I have published on eros and midwifery in Plato, on Orphism and the mysterious gold tablets, on Greek ideas of afterlife, and on magic in the Greco-Roman world.
+I have published on various subjects in Plato, on Orphism and the mysterious gold tablets, on Greek ideas of afterlife, and on magic in the Greco-Roman world.
 My current research interests include the history of myth interpretation, the use of images in Platonic philosophy, and the marginal categories of magic and Orphism within Greek religion.